-Left History adheres to the conventions of the Chicago Manual of Style, 17th edition.
+Left History generally follows the conventions of the Chicago Manual of Style, 17th edition.
 Before submitting, please ensure that your manuscript adheres to the CMS as well as Left History‘s specifications below.

-You can access the latest on the Chicago Manual of Style.
+You can find the latest at the Chicago Manual of Style Online.

 Left History’s Style Guidelines

-When preparing manuscripts for submission please pay attention to the following guidelines:
+When preparing manuscripts for submission please pay attention to the following:

 1. Use Chicago style for citations.
 Do not use p. or pp. for page numbers, just the numbers.
 Abbreviate citations that are used more than once.
 Include the city of publication, the publishing company, and the year of publication.
 In the notes, there should be a space between the number and the citation (Incorrect: 1Morrow and Spelman, 126.
 Correct: 1 Morrow and Spelman, 126.).